Horse Stories – Stock Horse Tribute

 The Tribute Dinner

-A Stock Horse Tribute dinner was held in June 2022 featuring stories, poems and songs along with a special performance by Norma O’Hara Murphy.
+A Stock Horse Tribute dinner was held in June 2022.
+It featured stories, poems and songs along with a special performance by Norma O’Hara Murphy.

 The Stock Horse Tribute Dinner was the final of three story-telling events organised by the Killarney Bushfire Recovery Project Team and held in Killarney during 2021 and 2022; in addition to the Story Weekend in November and the Brown’s Falls “Fish Picnic” in March.
 These events were proudly funded by the Australian and Queensland Governments through the Disaster Funding Arrangements.

-We thank Ian Glasby for his support and deep knowledge of the sport of campdrafting and the breeding of Australian Stock Horses in the creation of this project.
+We thank and acknowledge Ian Glasby for his support in the creation of this project.